abhimanyu-1/ILP-Chatbot/README.md

-# IPL Chatbot
+# ILP Chatbot (TCS Initial Learning Program)

 ## 📌 Project Overview & Purpose

-The **IPL Chatbot** is an interactive web-based chatbot designed to provide information, insights, and updates related to the Indian Premier League (IPL).
-It enables users to ask questions, receive responses, and engage in conversations around IPL matches, teams, and players in an intuitive interface.
-The purpose of this project is to demonstrate the integration of conversational AI with a modern frontend stack, delivering an engaging fan experience.
+The **ILP Chatbot** is an interactive web-based chatbot designed to assist new joiners of the **TCS Initial Learning Program (ILP)**.
+It helps trainees navigate the program by answering queries, providing guidance on training modules, schedules, and resources.
+The purpose of this project is to simplify onboarding, reduce manual dependency, and enhance the overall learning experience for associates.

 ---